Written by Colleen Farrell

 he started his first job breaking quarter horses.
 Torrance was still part

-of the Wild West, consisting of miles of prairie, farmland and dairies.
+of the Wild West, consisting of miles of open prairie, farmland and dairies.

 He saved enough money to buy his own horse and began riding in amateur